Toastmasters: Your Leadership MBA

 Welcome to your Toastmasters Leadership MBA

-Toastmasters educational program has many good things going for it; however, one of its weaknesses is that it does not give you any deadlines.
+Toastmasters educational program has many good things; one of its weaknesses is that it does not give you any deadlines.
 Not having deadlines may be good to include “slow learners” and “weekend warriors,” but what about the bright and ambitious who want to use Toastmasters as a springboard to new career opportunities – and who want to do it fast?

 If you’re one of them – and you’re just starting in Toastmasters (or are, say, in the first year), this article is for you.